threefoldtecharchive/rivine/research/stellar/stellar.md

 ## Custom assets
 It is easy to create custom assets on the Stellar network as the [issuetoken example](./issuetoken/readme.md) shows.

+### Token creation reasons
+Stellar transactions can contain a memotext up to 28 bytes of ASCII/UTF-8 which is not sufficient to hold a sha256 encoded hash.

+There is a Memohash field MemoHash which is a hash representing a reference to another transaction.

+This can be used however to insert the hash of other documents, a concept known as [stellar attachments](https://www.stellar.org/developers/guides/attachment.html).
 ## Company accounts and multisig
 Stellar allows multiple signatures for custom asset issuer accounts or company accounts: https://www.stellar.org/developers/guides/concepts/multi-sig.html

+## Multiple addresses and anonimity
+Stellar is not meant for anonimity.
+You can have multiple registered accounts, each with their own balances, requiring XLM to perform transactions.

+Payments from multiple addresses are not possible(as a workaround, one can merge the accounts first).

 ## Ico's, crowdfunding, ...
 As mentioned above, the stellar platform is suited for for crowdfunding or other basic financial operations or agreements